Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Remove Permissions from SharePoint Site
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Delete specific permissions from site for specified SharePoint user or group with the help of Microsoft Flow.
+Delete permissions from site for specified SharePoint user or group with the help of Microsoft Flow.

 .. rubric:: Input Parameters